 In the present study, child stunting was found to increase as the mother’s education level decreased in both models.
 Similar results were found in other studies of Bangladesh, some developing countries, and Nigeria's study (Adekanmbi et al., 2013; Prendergast & Humphrey, 2014; Sarma et al., 2017).
-But the odds ratio of the multilevel mixed-effects model is higher in each category than the multivariate model.
+But the odds ratio of the multilevel mixed-effects model is higher in each category than the multivariable model.
 The reason behind this result could be that educated mothers are more concerned about child nutrition and it also shows us the importance of female education to reduce malnutrition.
 For the father’s education level, the study found evidence of similar consequences like the mother’s education level.
 A study of different regions of Ethiopia also shows father education level is inversely correlated with child stunting (Beyene Teferi, 2016; Geberselassie et al., 2018; Tariku et al., 2018).
 So, this study revealed that education is a vital factor to ensure proper childcare in the country.

 Household head occupation also plays an important role in child stunting.
 The study found that household heads with agricultural backgrounds who are farmers or do other agricultural-related works were more vulnerable for child stunted growth than household heads with occupation business.
 But there was a slight difference in results between the two models.
-Households who were farmers were found to be a significant factor in the multivariate logistic regression model but not in the multilevel mixed-effects logistic regression model.
+Households who were farmers were found to be a significant factor in the multivariable logistic regression model but not in the multilevel mixed-effects logistic regression model.
 Mothers with agricultural occupations were also found as a risk factor for child stunting in studies of India and China (Liu et al., 2021; Sk et al., 2021).
 Fathers and mothers with agricultural occupations need to stay the whole day in the field as a reason they could not take care of their children as much as a businessperson can.

 As a consequence of the household head occupation, this study also identified that household wealth is also associated with child stunting.
 Children from poor and middle-class households are more likely to be stunted than children from rich families.
 A similar insight was found in studies of a different regions of Ethiopia, Nepal, India (West Bengal), Nigeria, Rwanda, Indonesia (Adekanmbi et al., 2013; Afework et al., 2021; Bogale et al., 2020; Menber et al., 2018; Mulyaningsih et al., 2021; Nshimyiryo et al., 2019; Pal et al., 2017; Senbanjo et al., 2011; Smith & Shively, 2019).
 Hence, we can easily see that child stunting in poor families is a worldwide problem.
 They hardly even manage their three meals in a day.
 So, it is difficult for poor families to afford household food, sanitation, and health care, all of which are key contributors to child stunting.